Youth marketing

 Who gets a student loan?

 Students do have to pay back these loans once they’ve graduated, however this isn’t until they start earning a certain amount.
-More on this later.
+More on this later…

-What’s a tuition loan?
+What is a tuition loan?

 Currently, a university course in the UK costs a maximum of £9,250 per year for full-time students or £4,625 per year for part-time students.
-The tuition loan is split into three instalments, with 25% being paid in the first time, 25% in the second term, and 50% in the final term.
+The tuition loan is split into three instalments, with 25% being paid the first term, 25% in the second term, and 50% in the final term.

-What’s a maintenance loan?
+What is a maintenance loan?

 A maintenance loan, administered by the Student Loans Company, is a type of financial support provided to eligible students to help support their living expenses whilst they attend university.